FOREX-Political uncertainty leaves euro vulnerable

 * But market positioning may limit euro’s losses

-LONDON, May 8 (Reuters) - The euro fell on Tuesday and was vulnerable to more losses as political uncertainty in Greece and a change of French president threatened to derail the austerity plans at the heart of efforts to tackle the euro zone debt crisis.
+LONDON, May 8 (Reuters) - The euro fell on Tuesday and was vulnerable to more losses on worries that political uncertainty in Greece and a change of French president could threaten austerity plans seen as key to tackling the euro zone debt crisis.

-Greece’s two main pro-bailout parties failed to win a majority in weekend elections and attempts to form a coalition government were not expected to succeed, leaving questions over the country’s ability to avert bankruptcy and stay in the euro.
+Greece’s two main pro-bailout parties failed to win a majority in weekend elections, leaving questions over the country’s ability to avert bankruptcy and stay in the euro.

 Meanwhile, Socialist French president-elect Francois Hollande has advocated an approach to tackling the debt crisis centred more on growth, which may create tensions with Germany’s insistence on fiscal austerity.

-“There is certainly the prospect that the euro could be pushed well below the 1.30 level.”

-Worries centred on Greece where the Left Coalition party will get a chance to form a government opposed to the country’s EU/IMF bailout.
-Their expected failure raised the chances that Greece could find itself without a government and out of cash by the end of June.

-Traders said near-term losses could be limited as investors take profit on hefty short positions in the currency and corporate buying provided support.
+However, the euro stayed above the previous day’s three-month low, hovering just above the $1.30 level, and traders said its losses could be limited as investors take profit on hefty short positions in the currency.

-Technical support came in the $1.2974/55 area defined by the previous session’s low and the Feb.
-16 low.
-If able to break below that, the currency could target the 2012 low around $1.2623.

-“I think people are biding their time now.
-I don’t think you’ll see many people buying euro but they’re not aggressively selling it just yet,” said a London-based head of FX sales.

 Analysts said that some in the market were coming round to the view that a mixture of growth and austerity may be necessary to get the euro zone economy back on its feet, given the deep economic problems facing some euro zone countries that have been implementing austerity measures.